 If a Cardholder wishes to change his/her nominee, then a new Purchasing Card User Agreement will need to be completed.
 Any references to 'the Cardholder' within the Purchasing Card Regulations should also be taken to refer to the Cardholder's nominee.

 Card details should never be passed to others in the Cardholder's School/Directorate.
 Cards must never be used for personal use.
 In any instance where a card is accidentally used for a personal purchase, this should be reported immediately to the Procurement Office.

 In respect of cardholders who are likely to be on leave for a period exceeding 3 months (for example, on maternity leave, a career break or long term sick leave), the card will be suspended until the cardholder's return.

 In respect of those units which have more than one card, all transactions should be processed via the alternative cardholders.
 In respect of units which do not have other cards, or where undertaking transactions through an alternative cardholder would be problematic (for example, where a unit is spread over several locations), the Head of School or Director should appoint a temporary cardholder and nominee by completing a cardholder application form in the normal way.
 When the main cardholder returns, the card's suspension will be lifted and the temporary card cancelled.

-In situations where a temporary card is likely to be required, as the normal processing time for card applications is 10 working days, the cardholder taking the period of leave - or the Head or Director where the cardholder is on sick leave - should contact the Procurement Systems Co-ordinator, at the earliest possible opportunity, to discuss requirements.
+In situations where a temporary card is likely to be required, as the normal processing time for card applications is 10 working days, the cardholder taking the period of leave - or the Head or Director where the cardholder is on sick leave - should contact the Procurement Office, at the earliest possible opportunity, to discuss requirements.
 This will ensure continuity of card provision in the cardholder's absence.